-Medford’s Climate Vision is that Medford is a place where everyone can thrive, now and for generations to come, ensuring that our future is just and equitable, resilient, healthy, and carbon neutral.
+We strive to make Medford a place where everyone can thrive, now and for generations to come.
+Planning for a future that is just, equitable, resilient, healthy, and carbon neutral is essential to realizing this vision.

-Medford’s draft Climate Action and Adaptation Plan is available to read or download here.
+Medford’s Climate Action and Adaptation Plan was released in April 2022 and is available to read or download here.
 This plan was developed with the input of the public, staff, non-profits and state agencies throughout 2019-2021.
 Information about the development of the plan are on pages 60-62.

 The City’s Climate Vulnerability Assessment was released in 2019 and can be viewed here.